rhidm/idm-qa/idm-qa.md

 1. Is IdM compatible with a virtualized environment (VMware) ?
 	* Yes, IdM is independent of the platform where the OS runs.

+1. Is IdM able to be integrated with OpenShift Enterprise?
+	* Yes, OpenShift 3.x can use LDAP and an identity provider.
+Configuration instructions are available in the [Configuring Authentication](https://access.redhat.com/documentation/en/openshift-enterprise/version-3.1/installation-and-configuration/#configuring-authentication) of the OpenShift Enterprise 3.1 Installation and Configuration Guide.

 ## High Availability
 1. Does IdM provide automated failure-discovery and automated reconfiguration to pick-up new sources?
 	* As soon as a new IdM server is added the integrated DNS server is automatically updated with the information about this server.
 Clients that use service discovery can start taking advantage of this server right away.